Generic Name: nitroglycerin (NYE-troe-GLIS-er-in)

 - Nitroglycerin tablets should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of taking nitroglycerin tablets while you are pregnant.
-It is not known if nitroglycerin tablets is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you are taking nitroglycerin tablets, check with your doctor.
 Discuss any possible risks to your baby.

 When used at higher doses or more often than prescribed, nitroglycerin tablets may not work as well.
 This is known as TOLERANCE.
 Tolerance to other nitrates and nitrites may also occur.
 Increasing the dose is not effective in managing tolerance to nitroglycerin tablets.
 Talk with your doctor if nitroglycerin tablets stops working well.
 Do not take more than prescribed.